kastinson/java-hello-world/README.md

 ## Excute the program

-To execute the program, type this:
+To execute the program, type the following command in Terminal:

 ```console
 java HelloWorld